KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 2.0.9.0 - September 26, 2019

+- Fixed the issue reported in [issue 112](https://github.com/KoenZomers/KeePassOneDriveSync/issues/112) where opening a KeePass database from OneDrive would require you to log on twice.
+Thanks to [keab](https://github.com/keab) for reporting this!

 Version 2.0.8.0 - July 28, 2019

 - Merged [Pull Request 102](https://github.com/KoenZomers/KeePassOneDriveSync/pull/102) which should solve some issues around relative paths when using KeePass portable.
 Thanks to [jfurtner](https://github.com/jfurtner) for his contribution!